PatrickAttankurugu/PatrickAttankurugu/README.md

 <div align="center">

 <h4>
  <P>I became an active contributor to the open source community in March 2020.
 Since then, I have been working either alone or with others to build solutions in the areas of education, health and business.
-I am currrently the maintainer for an open source project hosted on @Open-Ecommerce -a simple ecommerce platform that can be cloned, modified and used.
+I am currrently the maintainer for an open source project hosted on @Open-E-commerce -a simple ecommerce platform that can be cloned, modified and used.
 I am also available to contribute to your project provided it is in the filed of data science and machine learning.You can chat me up <a href="https://www.linkedin.com/in/patrickattankurugu1/">here</a></P>

 </h4>